 Reebok All Terrain Super 2.0 Review Facts

-A thin, compression-molded Ethylene Vinyl Acetate (EVA) foam midsole handles the majority of the cushioning and shock-absorbing properties of this shoe.
-The midsole is low-cut which allows for a quick turnover and soft feel.
-EVA foam is light, but durable and has good energy rebound.
+A thin, compression-molded Ethylene Vinyl Acetate (EVA) foam midsole offers plenty of cushioning as well as shock-absorbing properties to the shoe.
+The midsole is low-cut which allows for a quick turnover and a soft feel.
+The EVA foam is very durable and has good responsiveness.

 The upper of the All Terrain Super 2.0 is a complete redesign for the shoe.
 A tough, yet breathable skin panel (Kevlar-mesh material) comprises the entire upper.
 This material replaces a rigid fit frame found on the original model which many runners felt was too stiff and a source of irritation.
 Reebok also added a seamless DuraGrip toe box to lessen the risk of bruising and prevent irritation to the toes.
 A very comfortable, molded inner skin with anti-microbial properties helps enhance comfort and keep the shoe smelling fresh.

 The tongue of the shoe has been redesigned to be softer and more flexible and not shift while running and climbing.
 The tongue also offers more padding to the top of the foot.
 New top reinforced lace holes labeled “lock and load” have been added and are designed to give the shoe an even tighter fit.
 The laces are unchanged from the original version which was a disappointment to most runners.
 The laces are thin, short, and easily come untied even when double knotted.
 Most runners wound up replacing the laces.

 The All Terrain Super 2.0 weighs in at 7.9 ounces for men and 6.7 ounces for women.
 The new, heavier material of the upper adds about 0.3 ounces to the shoe.
 Most runners were unable to notice the additional weight and were appreciative of the extra durability.
 The shoe is meant for racing and is still very lightweight and agile.